ghc/ghc/docs/users_guide/using-warnings.rst

     be inlined before the rule has a chance to fire.
 See :ref:`rules-inline`.

+.. ghc-flag:: -Wcpp-undef

+    This flag passes ``-Wundef`` to the C pre-processor (if its being used) which causes the pre-processor to warn on uses of the `#if` directive on undefined identifiers.

 If you're feeling really paranoid, the :ghc-flag:`-dcore-lint` option is a good choice.
 It turns on heavyweight intra-pass sanity-checking within GHC.
 (It checks GHC's sanity, not yours.)